 When exercising always exhale on exertion.
 Do not hold your breath, as this causes a drop in the energy in your cells, leading to fatigue.

-Keeping all of this in mind, it is important to note that one method of breathing does not work for all workouts.
+Keeping all of this in mind, it is important to note that one method of breathing while exercising does not work for all workouts.
 During cardio workouts continuous breathing increases nitric oxide gas, which relaxes arteries and maintains the blood flow needed to sustain rhythmic activity, such as running.
 While lifting weights you want to inhale on the less strenuous phase of the exercise and exhale on the more strenuous phase.
 During free-weight exercises or body weight based exericses such as push-ups, a good rule of thumb is to exhale during the phase of exercise where gravity is opposed.
 Proper breathing will tense your core muscles and aid you in keeping the proper form.
 Proper breathing also keeps the systolic blood pressure (the active pressure) more normalized and helps prevent a spike in pressure, which may cause several adverse health conditions.

 During stretching concentrate on slow, deep breaths.
 This will help you loosen up as you stretch your muscles and lower the chance of “pulling a muscle”.